Keep Yourself Safe

 You may need to start thinking about limiting contact with your partner.
 Most acts of extreme abuse occur when you are alone with your partner.
 Consider having lunch with friends, going out in groups, and walking to and from school with people that you trust.
 When going out, let other people know your plans and where you'll be.
 Keep your cell phone charged at all times.
 Always have money available for transportation if you need to take a taxi cab, bus or subway in an emergency.

 Think about how you feel about reporting the abuse to the police or getting an Order of Protection.
 Day One can provide you with confidential and free legal advice so that you can decide what's right for you.
 You can talk privately to a lawyer over the phone without even telling your name.

 There are many organizations that can provide counseling, legal services, and supportive services, including advice on how to break up with an abusive partner, assistance with housing relocation, and school safety transfers.
 Many hotlines are available 24/7.
-For more information, click on Community Resources.
+For more information, visit Community Resources.

 Day One does not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, gender identity (as defined in paragraph 249(c)(4) of title 18, United States Code, sexual orientation, or disability in the delivery of services.